raahmed/tweeter3/README.md

 \q
 ```

-Lastly, run the migrations to your postgres database:
+Then, run the migrations locally to your postgres database:

-Migrate the database.

 ```
      # run production migrations